Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Functional Requirements

-The only functional requirement to receive basic healthcare coverage through California ABD Medicaid is being aged (65 and over), blind or disabled.
+The only functional requirement to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through California ABD Medicaid is being aged (65 and over), blind or disabled.
 For ABD Medicaid applicants and beneficiaries who require long-term care services and supports, the state will administer an assessment of their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long-term care benefits the state will cover.
+Behavior and cognitive issues will also be considered.

 Applying For Medi-Cal Long Term Care Programs